Real Estate Development Only Works When the Numbers Work

 A few practical lessons I'm taking away

-If I had to reduce all of this into a few grounded takeaways, it would be these:
+If I had to compress the value-side test into a few grounded takeaways:

 Comments